 Alcohol: Avoid alcohol during pregnancy, Krieger advised.
 Alcohol in the mother's blood can pass directly to the baby through the umbilical cord.
 Heavy use of alcohol during pregnancy has been linked with fetal alcohol spectrum disorders, a group of conditions that can include physical problems, as well as learning and behavioral difficulties in babies and children, according to the Centers for Disease Control and Prevention (CDC).

-Fish with high levels of mercury: Seafood such as swordfish, shark, king mackerel, and tilefish are high in levels of methyl mercury, according to the Academy of Nutrition and Dietetics, and should be avoided.
+Fish with high levels of mercury: Seafood such as swordfish, shark, king mackerel, marlin, orange roughy and tilefish are high in levels of methyl mercury, according to the Academy of Nutrition and Dietetics, and should be avoided during pregnancy.
 Methyl mercury is a toxic chemical that can pass through the placenta and can be harmful to an unborn baby's developing brain, kidneys and nervous system.

-Unpasteurized food: According to the USDA, pregnant women are at high risk of getting sick from two different types of food poisoning: listeriosis, caused by the Listeriabacteria, and toxoplasmosis, an infection caused by a parasite.
+Unpasteurized food: According to the USDA, pregnant women are at high risk for getting sick from two different types of food poisoning: listeriosis, caused by the Listeria bacteria, and toxoplasmosis, an infection caused by a parasite.

-The CDC reports that Listeria infection may cause miscarriage, stillbirth, preterm labor, and illness or death in newborns.
-To avoid listeriosis, the USDA recommends forgoing the following foods during pregnancy:
+The CDC says that Listeria infection may cause miscarriage, stillbirth, preterm labor, and illness or death in newborns.
+To avoid listeriosis, the USDA recommends avoiding the following foods during pregnancy:

 - Unpasteurized (raw) milk and foods made from it, such as feta, Brie, Camembert, blue-veined cheeses, queso blanco and queso fresco.
 Pasteurization involves heating a product to a high temperature to kill harmful bacteria.

-- Hot dogs, luncheon meats and cold cuts unless heated before eating to kill any bacteria.
+- Hot dogs, luncheon meats and cold cuts unless heated to steaming hot before eating to kill any bacteria.